AyshaSezmis/amplicon-analysis-pipeline/README.md

 ## Citation
 If you use this pipeline in your research, please cite:

 Gareth Howells, Aysha L. Sezmis, Christopher Blake, and Michael J. McDonald "Co-existence slows diversification in experimental populations of *E. coli* and *P. fluorescens*."
-In press
+In Review

 ## Authors
 - Aysha Laila Sezmis